American Options: What They Are and How They Work

 In general, American options are more valuable than European-style options because of the built-in flexibility they give you as to when you may exercise them.

 However, this additional value for the contract is not free.
-Because American contracts tend to be more valuable, they come at a higher premium, which is the price you pay to buy the contract.
+American contracts tend to be more valuable.
+And because of this, they come at a higher premium, which is the price you pay to buy the contract.

 The majority of American-style contracts are on individual stocks rather than on indexes.
 For example, you might buy an American-style call on Coca-Cola (NYSE: KO).